aequitas-aod/aequitas-backend/README.md

 ## Getting Started

+### Installation

 - Run `pip install -r requirements.txt` to install poetry package manager.
 - Run `poetry install` to install the project dependencies.
 Poetry will create a virtual environment that will be used to handle project dependencies.

+### Running the service

+- Run `docker compose up -d` to start the database.
+- Starting the web server:
+  - `poe dev --port 4005` to run the service in the development mode.
+  - `poe serve --port 4005` to run the service in the production mode.
+- Interact with the service through the [Aequitas Frontend](https://github.com/aequitas-aod/aequitas-frontend/tree/feature/admin-view)

 ## Dependencies Management